-- (b) The University shall ensure that a written copy of the following documents is made available in an easily accessible location in its main library or by links on the University Web site: - (1) The minutes of the meetings of the Board; - (2) Board and the University's rule published under the Administrative Procedure Act; and - (3) The University's operating budget, including the previous year's expenditure analysis. - 7.2 ADHUS Documents.
-A copy of the following documents shall be available for employee inspection in an easily accessible location at the ADHUS and on the ADHUS website and the UFF Chapter shall be notified of such location: - (a) The minutes of the Joint Developmental Research School Planning, Articulation, and Evaluation Committee and the ADHUS Advisory Board; - (b) The ADHUS operating budget, including financial support received by the ADHUS from the University, and the allocation of student activity and service fees, and - (c) A copy of those provisions of the Florida Statutes and Board, University, and Education rules applicable to ADHUS.
+- (b) The University shall ensure that a written copy of the following documents is made available in an easily accessible location in its main library or by links on the University Web site: - (1) The minutes of the meetings of the Board; - (2) Board and the University's rule published under the Administrative Procedure Act; and - (3) The University's operating budget, including the previous year's expenditure analysis. - 7.2 FAUS Documents.
+A copy of the following documents shall be available for employee inspection in an easily accessible location at the FAUS and on the FAUS website and the UFF Chapter shall be notified of such location: - (a) The minutes of the FAUS Advisory Board; - (b) The FAUS operating budget, including financial support received by the FAUS from the University, and the allocation of student activity and service fees, and - (c) A copy of those provisions of the Florida Statutes and Board, University, and Education rules applicable to FAUS.